MySQL

 STRING

-The server ID must be globally unique within the MySQL cluster.
-Assign a different ID for each job connecting to the same database.
+This ID must be globally unique within the MySQL cluster.
+Set a different ID for each job that connects to the same database.

 scan.incremental.snapshot.enabled